Omnilux24/Tsakonovela/README.md

 Description: This project highlights my expertise in WordPress and website development.
 I have designed and developed responsive websites using custom themes, plugins, and implemented e-commerce functionality.

-### Project 5: Luvaddicts E-commerce Platform
+### Project 5: Luvaddicts Creator Platform

-Description: Luvaddicts is an e-commerce website developed using Laravel.
+Description: Luvaddicts is an creator website developed using Laravel.
 It includes features such as product management, shopping cart functionality, and secure payment integration.

-### Project 6: Hlohonolo Construction Website
+### Project 6: Hlohonolo Consultants Website

-Description: This WordPress website showcases the services and projects of Hlohonolo Construction, utilizing custom themes and plugins to create an engaging user experience.
+Description: This WordPress website showcases the services and projects of Hlohonolo Consultants, utilizing custom themes and plugins to create an engaging user experience.

 ### Project 7: Frank Carpentry Website